pulumi/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 ### Storage Autoscaling

 To enable Storage Autoscaling with instances that support the feature, define the `max_allocated_storage` argument higher than the `allocated_storage` argument.
-Terraform will automatically hide differences with the `allocated_storage` argument value if autoscaling occurs.
+This provider will automatically hide differences with the `allocated_storage` argument value if autoscaling occurs.

 ```hcl
 resource "aws_db_instance" "example" {